-We’ve flown into Japan with Jetstar Australia on most of our trips since 2010.
-They offer daily flights from the major Australian cities through their Cairns hub to either Narita (for Tokyo) or Kansai (for Osaka and Kyoto).
-We particularly like their multi-city options which let us save on travel time and cost by flying out of Osaka at the end of this trip.
+Daily flights are available into Tokyo from the major Australian cities and we particularly like choosing multi-city options which let us save on travel time and cost by flying into one city and out of another at end of the trip.
 We find it a great way to maximise our time seeing the sights rather than rushing back across the country.
-You can find the latest flight options and deals at Jetstar.com.

 Narita Airport to Tokyo City

 There are 3 main options that visitors regularly use for this trip.
 Taking a taxi isn’t a popular choice as Narita is actually located in a prefecture adjacent to Tokyo and is quite a distance away, they are useful at times in Japan but are expensive.